aimms/documentation/httpclient/library.rst

 Limitations
 -----------

-The library does not support compression (see also :js:func:`web::SetHeaders`).
+The library does not support compression (see also :js:func:`web::request_setHeaders`).